 The World Health Organization (WHO) categorized the disease attributed to the novel coronavirus, COVID-19, as a pandemic in March 2019.
 The pandemic affected all aspects of life with a significant negative impact on one's mental well-being.
 The stressors of the pandemic intensified the mental health needs of existing patients and created therapeutic needs for new patients.
 Social distancing created additional challenges as providers and patients struggled to adapt to the abruptly complicated environment.
 WHO reported a severe global impact on mental well-being, disruptions in mental health services, and increased suicidal behavior, all caused by the COVID-19 pandemic (World Health Organization, 2022).
-This descriptive case study describes how NeuStart Psychiatry (NeuStart), a small mental health outpatient practice located in Salem and Portland, Oregon, adopted its workforce during the COVID-19 pandemic and improved the continuity of patient care.
+This descriptive case study describes how NeuStart Psychiatry (NeuStart), a small mental health outpatient practice located in Salem and Portland, Oregon, adopted its workforce during the COVID-19 pandemic and the subsequent phenomenon of the Great Resignation all while improving the continuity of patient care.